fiinix/fiinix.github.io/_posts/2018/may/2018-05-13-how-not-to-be-a-boy.md

 Honestly, do yourself a favour and [get How Not to Be a Boy][amazon].

-If you've grown up indoctrinated into male-gendered behaviour, you'll find so many things to relate to, spoken of with such earnestness, that you too will have a lot of snot flying out of your bodily cavities.
+If you've grown up indoctrinated into male-gendered behaviour, you'll find so many things to relate to, spoken of with such earnestness and humour, that you too will have a lot of snot flying out of your bodily cavities.

 If you've been conditioned into female-gendered behaviour, well, you'll find just as much insight into the conflicted shit we go through and struggle to articulate.